-- 1230 The evaluation evidence for this sub-activity is: - a) the development tool documentation; - b) the implementation standards description; - c) the provided implementation representation of the TSF.
+- a) the development tool documentation; - b) the implementation standards description; - c) the provided implementation representation of the TSF.

-This work may be performed in parallel with the evaluation activities under ADV_IMP, specifically with regard to determining the use of features in the tools that will affect the object code (e.g. compilation options).
+This work may be performed in parallel with the evaluation activities under ADV IMP, specifically with regard to determining the use of features in the tools that will affect the object code (e.g. compilation options).

-13.8.3.4 Action ALC TAT.3.1E
+14.8.3.4 Action ALC\TAT.3.1E

-ALC_TAT.3.1C Each development tool used for implementation shall be well-defined.
+ALC\TAT.3.1C Each development tool used for implementation shall be well-defined.